Modern Slavery Act | Smurfit Kappa

 • Respect freedom of association and the effective right to collective bargaining.

 To conform with the FSC core labour requirement, organisations are required to complete a self-assessment in relation to the requirements outlined.
-During 2022, our FSC-certified sites completed the self-assessments and were audited to ensure compliance.
-The relevant sites were able to demonstrate their conformance to the FSC core labour
+During 2023, our FSC-certified sites completed the self-assessments and were audited to ensure compliance.
+The relevant sites were able to demonstrate their conformance to the FSC core labour requirements and in doing so have retained their FSC certification.

 TRAINING